SocAIty/face2face/README.md

-For GPU acceleration also install pytorch gpu version (with `pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118`) For support of VideoFiles in the webservice you also need to install ffmpg.
+For GPU acceleration also install pytorch gpu version (with `pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118`) For support of VideoFiles in the webservice you also need to install [ffmpeg](https://ffmpeg.org/download.html)

 ### Install and work with the GitHub repository
 1. Clone the repository.